chanmix51/elcaro/documentation/article.md

 What is it ?
 ------------

 [Pomm](http://pomm.coolkeums.org) is an **Object Model Manager** dedicated to the Postgresql relational database engine.
-Whait is an object model manager ?
+What is an object model manager ?

-It is upon all an objet hydtrator using a converter between PHP and Postgresql to ensure a boolean in Postgres will be seen in PHP as is and so on for arrays, key -> value store HStore, geometric types, XML, JSON, etc.
+It is upon all an object hydtrator using a converter between PHP and Postgresql to ensure a boolean in Postgres will be seen in PHP as is and so on for arrays, key -> value store HStore, geometric types, XML, JSON, etc.

-This conversion functionnality is really important since elements types in Postgresql are a pillar of the constraint based schema structure.
+This conversion functionality is really important since elements types in Postgresql are a pillar of the constraint based schema structure.
 The possibility to extend Postgresql types set with custom types is taken in account.

 It is also an object oriented model manager since Pomm creates mapping classes linking the SQL structures with PHP objects.
 We will see here again major differences between Pomm and classical ORMs and how to benefit from Postgesql features in a small application.